wdsheng999/gre_preparation/math/exercises/analysis.md

 1.频率分布

-21.The number of managers surveyed who identified work experience as an important characteristic to con- sider was approximately what per-
+21. The number of managers surveyed who identified work experience as an important characteristic to con- sider was approximately what per-